TiberAICommunity/xpu_tgi/Readme.md

 ---

+## Load Balancing

+For instructions on how to set up multiple instances of the TGI service and load balance them, see [load-balancing.md](load-balancing.md).

+___

 ## 🤝 Contributing

 Contributions are welcome!
 Please submit a Pull Request or open an issue to discuss major changes.